Rapidfacture/rf-ls/readme.md

 ## ToDo

 NOTE: The module is forked from npm package "ls" which had following arguments - currently only the "path" is working.
 Please help to fix this.
+Further wished options: Move recursiv through folders, select only certain filetypes with rgex.
 Also some tests would be nice

+from the 'ls' Readme:

 The only required argument is the initial path, the rest can be omitted.